Following a year-long backpacking trip around the world (in 1972), I enjoyed:

 During my time in Norway: I interviewed the then Secretary General of the United Nations (Boutros Boutros-Ghali, at the United Nations building in New York, 1995) and several Norwegian Prime Ministers.
 Kjell Magne Bondevik came to my studio to record his party political campaign.

 On my return to Liverpool in 2003 I founded Liverpool Jazz Club.
-I took a business management diploma (NVQ level 4), a teaching certificate (TEFL) and in 2015 I achieved a BA (Hons.) degree with the Open University.
+I also took a business management diploma (NVQ level 4), a teaching certificate (TEFL) and in 2015 I achieved a BA (Hons.) degree with the Open University.